lisbethm992-cmd/project-02-streaming-content-performance/README.md

-# Streaming Content Performance Analysis
+# Streaming Content Performance Dashboard

 ## Project Overview

-This project analyzes streaming platform content performance to identify audience engagement trends, top-performing titles, and insights that can support content strategy decisions.
+This project analyzes a streaming platform content catalog using Microsoft Excel to identify trends in titles, genres, countries, ratings, and content distribution over time.

-The goal is to transform raw streaming data into meaningful business insights by analyzing content popularity, user engagement, ratings, and performance indicators using Microsoft Excel.
+The objective is to transform raw catalog data into meaningful business insights through data cleaning, pivot table analysis, and an interactive dashboard.

 ---

 ## Business Problem

-Streaming platforms need to understand which types of content perform best in order to optimize their catalog, improve user engagement, and make data-driven decisions about future content investments.
+Streaming platforms manage thousands of titles across different genres, countries, and release years.
+Understanding the composition of the content catalog helps support strategic decisions related to content acquisition, regional expansion, and catalog planning.

-This project explores content performance metrics to answer key business questions:
+This project answers questions such as:

-- Which genres generate the highest engagement?
+- How many Movies and TV Shows are available?
-- Which titles are the most successful?
+- Which countries contribute the most titles?
-- Do movies or series perform better?
+- Which content ratings are the most common?
-- What factors influence content popularity?
+- How has the catalog grown over the years?
-- Which content categories could represent growth opportunities?
+- Which genres dominate the platform?

 ---

 ## Project Objectives

-- Analyze streaming content performance metrics.
+- Analyze the distribution of Movies and TV Shows.
-- Identify trends in audience engagement and content consumption.
+- Explore content growth over time.
-- Compare performance across genres and content types.
+- Identify the countries with the largest number of titles.
-- Discover top-performing movies and series.
+- Analyze the most common content ratings.
-- Create a dashboard to visualize key insights.
+- Identify the most represented genres.
-- Provide recommendations based on data analysis.
+- Build an interactive dashboard to visualize key metrics.

 ---